fnalways/Olares/docs/manual/olares/wise/manage-cookies.md

 1. Open **Settings** from the Launchpad.
 2. Go to **Integration** > **Manage Your Cookies**.
-3. Click **Import Cookie** (for first-time use) or the <i class="material-symbols-outlined">add_circle</i> icon in the top-right corner (if cookies already exist).
+3. Click **Import Cookie** or the <i class="material-symbols-outlined">add_circle</i> icon in the top-right corner to open the **Upload Cookie** dialog.
-4. Paste your cookie text (Netscape, JSON, or Header String) and click **Confirm**.
+4. Select the format for your cookie file, paste the corresponding raw text into the input box, and click **Confirm**.

-Cookies stored here are available at the system level, and Wise will automatically use them when accessing matching domains.
+Wise automatically detects and uses these cookies when accessing matching domains.
 </template>
 </Tabs>